 Here's the order that works.

 Brand guidelines define the rules.
 What colours, what typography, what voice, what the brand feels like.
 This is strategy.
 It requires thinking about positioning, audience, and competitive differentiation.
+If you want to understand how these two layers work together, we've written about why brand strategy has to come before identity and what happens when founders skip that step.

 A design system implements those rules in code.
 It takes the guidelines and turns them into reusable components that a product team can use at speed.
 This is engineering.
 It requires thinking about scalability, maintainability, and developer experience.